 4. Diamond is the hardest natural material known to man, and can only be cut or polished by another diamond.

 5. Most of the earth’s natural large diamond deposits are found in Africa, but diamonds are found all over the world including the United States and Canada.
-All of Laura Preshong’s diamonds are ethically sourced from Canada, Botswana and Namibia.
+All of Laura Preshong’s diamonds are ethically sourced from Canada, Botswana and Namibia, read more about ethical diamond sourcing.

 6. Diamonds were first discovered around 2500BC, and are at the mystical heart of many tales, legends and myths.